dustyfresh/WebUtil/README.md

-http://endpoint.tld/ping/{host} - perform a ping from the server to a host of your choosing http://endpoint.tld/whois/{domain or IP} - whois command http://endpoint.tld/mtr/{host} - check the route with MTR (like traceroute but prettier) http://endpoint.tld/speedtest - run a speed-test check on http://endpoint.tld/etc/resolv.conf - returns the contents of /etc/resolv.conf http://endpoint.tld/etc/hosts - returns the contents of /etc/hosts http://endpoint.tld/proc/cpuinfo - returns the contents of /proc/cpuinfo
+http://endpoint.tld/ping/{host} - perform a ping from the server to a host of your choosing http://endpoint.tld/whois/{domain or IP} - whois command http://endpoint.tld/mtr/{host} - check the route with MTR (like traceroute but prettier) http://endpoint.tld/speedtest - run a speed-test check from the server running WebUtil http://endpoint.tld/etc/resolv.conf - returns the contents of /etc/resolv.conf http://endpoint.tld/etc/hosts - returns the contents of /etc/hosts http://endpoint.tld/proc/cpuinfo - returns the contents of /proc/cpuinfo